 - Frogs have tails.
 [A frog was once a tadpole, which has a tail (?).]

 - Mountains emerge from mouths.

 - A wheel does not touch the ground.
 [Because the wheel as a whole does not touch, but only a single point at each instant?
 Because the point of contact is dimensionless?]

 - Pointing (referring) does not reach, reaching does not detach.
 [Referring to something by a name, or pointing to it physically, is never enough to ensure that one’s audience picks out the correct referent (?).
 To actually “reach” something, one must touch it and cannot let go (?).]

 - A tortoise is longer than a snake.
 [A snake’s body has a longer length, but a tortoise has a much longer life (?).]

-- The carpenter's square is not square, the compass cannot make a circle.
-[Because they don't produce perfect geometric figures?]
+- The set square is not square, the compass cannot make a circle.
+[The set square and compass themselves are not actually square or circular (?).
+They do not produce perfect geometric figures (?).]

 - The chisel does not surround the handle.